 My name is Jay Kahane.
-I spent 12 summers on staff at Forest Valley Day Camp and several more as a camper.
-I was hired as a counsellor by Bert Fine in 1981 and later worked as a Photography Specialist, Program Director, Transportation Director and as Assistant Director to Jennifer Fine through 1992.
+I was a camper at Forest Valley Day Camp from 1973 to 1977.
+I was hired as an Apprentice Counsellor by Bert Fine in 1981.
+That same year I also worked as a Photography Specialist.
+After running the photography program for several years, I became Program Director.
+I later served as Transportation Director and then as Assistant Director to Jennifer Fine from 1989 through 1992.

-More than 20 years after the camp closed, I finally got around to scanning slides and photos and assembling my significant collection of camp documents and souvenirs.
-I built this site over the course of a year or so and it went live in the spring of 2014.
+More than 20 years after the camp closed, I finally got around to assembling my significant collection of camp photos, documents and souvenirs.
+I have also compiled a significant amount of historical information based on my own knowledge and experience.
+It took about a year to put this site together and it went live in the spring of 2014.

 Photographs & Images

-Fortunately, a significant collection of these images was in my possession when the camp closed in 1993.
-Preserved for more than 20 years, they represent the only existing images from the official camp record.
+Fortunately, a collection of these images was in my possession when the camp closed in 1993.
+Preserved for more than 25 years, they represent the only existing images from the official camp records.
 The majority – in the form of 35mm slides – have been scanned and digitally restored.

-In addition, a large personal collection of documents, news clippings, promotional material and camp artefacts that have also been in my possession have been catalogued and photographed.
+In addition, a large personal collection of documents, news clippings, promotional material and camp artifacts have been catalogued and photographed.
 Many newspaper articles and ads were acquired from the archives of The Toronto Star.
-Several photos were copied from the Facebook page, “I Went to Forest Valley Day Camp.”
+Architectural drawings and documents were obtained from the Mandel Sprachman Collection in the Toronto Archives.
+Several photos were also copied from the Facebook page, “I Went to Forest Valley Day Camp.”

 In 1983, Bert purchased an early JVC portable video camera and VCR.
 In 1984, a promotional video was made using this camera by Del Schwartz – the photographer who did the cabin photos.
 From time-to-time, Bert would take the camera with him on this golf cart to record scenes around camp.
 Several of these videos are also included.
 They have been taken from the original VHS tapes that were also in my possession.